-You can also set the expiration date of a user, so they will become a deactivate user after a certain date.
+You can also set the expiration date of a user, so they will become a deactivated user after a certain date.
 To set the expiration date, press the menu icon in the user's row in the user list, then select the Edit item from the dropdown menu.
 In the edit menu for the user, find the Expiration field, then click on the calendar icon to select the expiration date from the calendar.
 Press Confirm at the bottom of the menu when finished.

 Superadmins can manually manage and change the statuses of users on a course's Enrollments page in the platform.
 There are five possible course statuses for users:

-- Subscriptions to Confirm.
-These users are enrolled in a webinar or ILT course, but they are waiting on approval to be enrolled in a session of that course, either due to enrollment policies or session capacities.
+- Enrollment to Confirm.
+These users are enrolled in an ILT course, but they are waiting on approval to be enrolled in a session of that course, either due to enrollment policies or session capacities.
 While waiting for enrollment approval into a session, these users have access to the course from the My Courses and Learning Plans area, and they can view the training material in the course.
 However, they will not be able to actively attend a session of the course.
 Note that this status appears for E-Learning courses as well, but it serves the same functionality as the Waiting Users status.

 - Suspended.
 These users can access the platform, but they cannot access courses in which they have been suspended.
 A user is manually suspended in a course by the Superadmin or Power User managing the course.
 They will not have access to training material or any course page for the courses in which they're suspended.